bonzoyang/datasciencecoursera/README.md

 # datasciencecoursera
-repo of "The Data Scientist’s Toolbox" course
+repo of "The Data Scientist’s Toolbox"